Fire and LEGO® Walk

 The Fire or Lego Walk: Experience the exhilarating moment of walking across a bed of hot coals or ankle deep lego.
 It’s not just a walk; it’s a powerful statement of your bravery and commitment to making a difference.

-Celebration: After completing the walk, join us for a celebratory gathering with music, refreshments, and a chance to connect with other daring participants.
+Celebration: After completing the walk, join us for a celebratory gathering with a BBQ, refreshments, and a chance to connect with other daring participants.

 Fundraising: Boost your impact by gathering sponsorships from friends, family, and colleagues.
 Every step you take and every pound you raise helps to support the work of PLANETS and MNDA